In Crystal City on the northwest corner of Crystal Drive and 18th Street South

 Project justification and planning go back many years.
 Arlington County’s 2010 Crystal City Sector Plan identified access improvements needed at the Crystal City Metrorail Station.
 In 2014, the County and WMATA identified three alternative locations in the vicinity of Crystal Drive and 18th Street South for the new east entrance.
 WMATA finished a report detailing these alternatives in February 2014:

-In 2016, Arlington County included the project in its Transit Development Plan (TDP) and Capital Improvement Plan (CIP).
+In 2016, Arlington County included the project in its Transit Development Plan and Capital Improvement Plan.

-In October 2018, the County Board approved a plan to redevelop a portion of Crystal Square in Crystal City.
-The project includes a new retail building at the northwest corner of Crystal Drive and 18th Street South.
-The new second entrance for the Crystal City Metrorail station will be integrated into the retail building.
+- Crystal Square Development Review (2018): County Board approved new retail development at the northwest corner of Crystal Drive and 18th Street South, considering incorporation of the Metrorail east entrance on the site.
 The redevelopment underwent a one-year public review process that included Site Plan Review Committee meetings, Long Range Planning Committee meetings, public hearings before the Transportation and Planning commissions, and an online survey.
-Learn more at Crystal City block Plan G – Metro Market Square.

-The County's FY 2019-FY 2028 Capital Improvement Plan includes $90.8 million for this project.
+The County's FY 2019-2028 Capital Improvement Plan includes $90.8 million for this project.
 Anticipated funding sources include state grants, regional funds, and local commercial real estate tax revenues dedicated to transportation.
 In 2018 the Northern Virginia Transportation Authority approved $5 million for preliminary engineering.